Handsome, unique and sought-after by hunters, meet the antelope of the spiral-horned family.

 The spiral-horned antelope of the African continent fall under what is known as ‘the bushbuck tribe’, or tragelaphini.
 Members of the tribe include the bushbuck, sitatunga, nyala, mountain nyala, lesser kudu, greater kudu, bongo, common eland and derby or giant eland.
 These antelopes differ from all other African antelopes in having a non-territorial social or mating system and, of course, are distinguished by the spiral shape of their horns.

-Trangelaphine antelopes come in three different models: the forest-antelope model, characterized by a narrow body, deep chest, rounded back, and hindquarters being more developed and higher than forequarters; the broken-ground jumping model, which is tall and lean with long, equally developed limbs and a level back; and the oversize ox model, a massive animal more like an ox than an antelope, which makes it a slow runner but a great jumper.
-If you are hunting spiral-horned antelope in South Africa, your options are bushbuck, nyala, greater kudu and common eland.
+Tragelaphine antelope are often described as falling into three general body-type models: the forest-antelope model, characterized by a narrow body, deep chest, rounded back, and hindquarters that are more developed and higher than the forequarters; the broken-ground jumping model, which is tall and lean with long, evenly developed limbs and a level back; and the oversized ox model, a massive animal resembling an ox more than a typical antelope, making it a slower runner but a powerful jumper.
+If you are hunting spiral-horned antelope in South Africa, your available species include bushbuck, nyala, greater kudu, and common eland.

-Found only in south-eastern Africa, the nyala’s range has been great reduced.
-They are closely tied to thickets and densely wooded lowlands generally near water, with access to high quality grassland.
-Adapting to seasonal changes, they graze on fresh green grass during the rains and browse leaves, various fruits, and herbs during the dry season, drinking daily.
+Found only in south-eastern Africa, the nyala’s natural range has been significantly reduced in parts of its former distribution.
+Today, nyala are closely associated with thickets and densely wooded lowlands, generally near water, where access to high-quality grassland is available.
+They adapt to seasonal changes by grazing fresh green grasses during the rainy season and browsing leaves, fruits, and herbs during drier periods, typically drinking water daily.

 Much like the bushbuck, nyalas spend the day in or near cover, emerging at night to feed in grassland.
 During the spring and summer months, they spend the hottest hours in deep cover, typically standing motionless and almost invisible beside trees.
 During the cooler winter days, they rest in light shade in the open.
 Most nyalas are inactive between midnight and dawn.